hugbot1/Easystore/README.md

 # Easystore
-A free website that combine's a lot of online store's!
+A free website that combine's a lot of online store's! (electronics)

-credits :
+credits : amazon, walmart, target

 (WIP)